prykon/disciple-tools-availability-plugin/README.md

 1. Starter Admin menu and options page with tabs.

 ### Refactoring this plugin as your own:
-1. Refactor all occurrences of the name `Starter_Plugin`, `starter_plugin`, `starter-plugin`, and `Starter Plugin` with you're own plugin name for the `disciple-tools-starter-plugin.php and admin-menu-and-tabs.php files.
+1. Refactor all occurrences of the name `Calendar_Plugin`, `Calendar_Plugin`, `availability-plugin`, and `Availability Plugin` with you're own plugin name for the `disciple-tools-availability-plugin.php and admin-menu-and-tabs.php files.
 1. Update the README.md and LICENSE
 1. Update the translation strings inside `default.pot` file with a multilingual software like POEdit, if you intend to make your plugin multilingual.